 To help meet the goals of the CCAP, the City of Chicago collaborated with ICLEI-Local Governments for Sustainability to create the Chicago Green Office Challenge.
 The Challenge is a no-cost, innovative new program that engages property managers and office tenant companies in a friendly competition to reduce their energy, waste, and water usage while engaging in additional sustainability measures.

-Launched in 2009, the Challenge focuses on downtown Chicago buildings and tenants, since commercial buildings contribute 39 percent of Chicago’s greenhouse gas emissions.
+Launched in 2009, the Challenge focuses on downtown Chicago buildings and tenants, because commercial buildings contribute 71 percent of Chicago’s greenhouse gas emissions.
 Based on the program’s innovative model and successful first year, ICLEI is expanding the program to additional member communities and is working to make the program replicable for local governments nationwide.

 - Chicago Climate Action Plan